-My general research area is data management, and much of my research concerns aspects of the management of temporal, spatial, and spatio-temporal data, including data modeling, database design, data models and query languages, efficient query and update processing, indexing, and systems architectures.
+My general research area is data management, and much of my research concerns foundations for value creation from temporal, spatial, spatio-temporal, geo-textual, and multidimensional data, including data modeling, database design, data models and query languages, query and update processing, data mining, machine learning, and indexing.

-I am Obel Professor of Computer Science, a position made possible by a generous grant from the Obel Family Foundation.
-I direct Center for Data-Intensive Systems with co-director Torben Bach Pedersen.
+I am Professor of Computer Science, and I direct Center for Data-Intensive Systems with co-director Torben Bach Pedersen.

 I am an ACM Fellow (for contributions to temporal and spatio-temporal data management) and an IEEE Fellow (for contributions to temporal, spatio-temporal and mobile data management); and I am a member of the Academia Europaea, the Royal Danish Academy of Sciences and Letters, and the Danish Academy of Technical Sciences.